-Sure the snow had been blown by the winter wind and sure other skiers and riders had been there first, but I found some really fun turns nonetheless.
+Sure, the snow had been blown by the winter wind, and other skiers and riders had been there first, but I found some really fun turns, nonetheless.
 It’s always fun to venture out onto Steamboat’s more challenging terrain, giving yourself the occasional butterflies and heart flutters.
 With all of the rock drops scattered across Mt.
-Werner’s steep terrain, you do need to be an expert skier and look at a map to have an idea of the direction that leads you back towards Flying Z.
+Werner’s steep terrain, you do need to be an expert skier and look at a map to have an idea of the direction that leads you back toward Flying Z.

 This weekend is a busy one in Steamboat with the 105th Winter Carnival taking the town by storm.
 With events all over town and the mountain, it will be hard to miss out on the action.
-I particularly love the street events that close down Lincoln Avenue Saturday and Sunday mornings, the street parade down Lincoln on Sunday (after the street events) and the Saturday Night Extravaganza at Howelsen Hill featuring the infamous Lighted Man.
-For a complete schedule of events, click on this link to learn more.
+I particularly love the street events that close down Lincoln Avenue on Saturday and Sunday mornings, the street parade down Lincoln on Sunday (after the street events) and the Saturday Night Extravaganza at Howelsen Hill featuring the infamous Lighted Man.
+Click here for a complete schedule of events and to learn more.

 - Wednesday Winter Storm